iLib-js/ilib-lint/README.md

   with status 2 if there are errors, and status 0 if there are warnings.
 This flag allows you to squelch the warnings and only fail a script if there are actual errors.
-* locales - Locales you want your app to support.
+* locales - Locales you want your app to support globally.
 Value is a comma-separated list of BCP-47 style locale tags.
+File types can override this list.
   Default: the top 20 locales on the internet by traffic.
 * sourceLocale - locale of the source files or the source locale for resource files.
 Default: "en-US"